Climate Change Project Awards

 - Mentors must confirm their participation via the URSA Mentor Confirmation form prior to the application deadline.

-- Awardees must complete a Reflection Form by the end of the award period.
+- Complete an online student Reflection Form by the end of the award period.
 Groups need only to complete one joint reflection.

-- Final products to be submitted (by the applicant) with the reflection form include:
+- Final products to be submitted via the reflection form include:

 IMPORTANT: Failure to submit a final evaluation, to submit final products, or to participate in Research & Creative Activity Day will make the student ineligible to receive future URSA funding.